Art-of-WiFi/UniFi-API-browser/README.md

 - a web server with PHP (7.2.5 or higher) and the php-curl module installed (confirmed to work on Apache with PHP 7.4.9 and cURL 7.58.0)
 - network connectivity between this web server and the server (and port) where the UniFi controller is running (in case you are seeing errors, please check out [this issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/4))
 - clients using this tool should have internet access because several CSS and JS files are loaded from public CDNs.
+- Using an administrator account with **read-only** permissions can limit visibility on certain collection/object properties.
+  See this [issue](https://github.com/Art-of-WiFi/UniFi-API-client/issues/129) and this [issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/94)
+  for an example where the WPA2 password isn't accessible for **read-only** administrator accounts.

 ### Installation